-- Menu display time in the SYSTEM SETUP: Advanced > Menu Settings menu sets the length of time the OSD will remain active after your last key press.
+- Menu display time in the SYSTEM SETUP: Basic > Menu Settings menu sets the length of time the OSD will remain active after your last key press.
 The time length ranges from 5 to 30 seconds in 5-second increments.
-Use ✓ I be to select a suitable time frame. - Menu position in the SYSTEM SETUP: Advanced > Menu Settings menu sets the OSD position in five locations.
-Use ◄ / ► to select a preferred position. - Language in the SYSTEM SETUP: Basic menu sets your familiar language for the OSD menus.
-Use ✓ / ► to select your language. - Splash Screen in the SYSTEM SETUP: Basic menu sets a preferred logo screen to be displayed during projector start-up.
-Use ◄ / ► to select a screen.
+Use ◀/▶ to select a suitable time frame. - Language in the SYSTEM SETUP: Basic menu sets your familiar language for the OSD menus.
+Use to select your desired setting. - Splash Screen in the SYSTEM SETUP: Basic menu sets a preferred logo screen to be displayed during projector start-up.
+Use